stil/curl-easy/README.md

 # Maintenance clone

 This is a maintenance clone of [stil/curl-easy](https://github.com/stil/curl-easy) meant to keeep it working with the latest Symfony / PHP versions.
+Please note in the `maintenance` branch (default) the package is renamed to `exteon/curl-easy` so you can use it with a VCS-type repo in composer.

 # Table of contents
 * [Introduction](#introduction)